nuuuwan/news_lk3_data/README.md

 *2024-05-16 11:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/99248/schoolgirl-injured-in-fox-hill-tragedy-succumbs-to-injuries-) · `en`

-The schoolgirl, who was critically injured in the tragic accident during the Diyatalawa Fox Hill car race, has succumbed to injuries while receiving treatment in hospital last night (15), increasing the death toll from the fatal crash to 08.
+The schoolgirl, who was critically injured in the tragic accident during the recent ‘Fox Hill Super Cross 2024’ motorsport racing championship at Diyatalawa, has succumbed to injuries while receiving treatment in hospital last night (15), increasing the death toll from the fatal crash to 08.

 She had been receiving treatment in the intensive care unit of Badulla General Hospital.